-To help you make your guard much harder to pass I’m currently in the final stages of editing The Guard Retention Formula with BJJ black belt Rory Van Vliet.
+To help you make your guard much harder to pass check out The Guard Retention Formula that I filmed with BJJ black belt Rory Van Vliet.

 In this conceptually grounded instructional you’ll get step-by-step methods to stop all of the most common and most powerful guard passes, including the knee cut, toreando, smash pass, over-under, leg drag, double unders, and more.

 It’s incredibly extensive and will have gi, no gi, MMA and self defense applications.

 As we were filming it I kept on thinking that if I had had this material as a white belt I would have had an absolutely impassible guard.
 It would have taken years off of my learning curve.

 I’ve been a black belt now for almost 14 years and I still learned a ton from Rory’s teachings.
 I’ve already used some of the techniques and approaches in my own sparring and it has really helped.